-Embrace’s current product line features technology manufactured by Sonova and Signia, including two RIC (Receiver-In-Canal) and one universal-fit CIC (Completely-In-Canal) device ranging in price from $599 to $1299 per ear.
-These products are suitable for mild to severe hearing loss, and all products have a 45-day return option.
-Let’s take a look at Embrace’s three hearing aid families below!
+Embrace’s current product line features technology manufactured by Sonova and Signia, including receiver-in-canal (RIC) and universal-fit CIC (Completely-In-Canal) devices.
+Embrace’s prices range from $899 to $1,399 per ear.
+These products are suitable for mild to profound hearing loss, and all products have a 45-day return option.
+Let’s take a look at Embrace’s two hearing aid families below!

 Embrace’s X-Series hearing aids are based on the Phonak Marvel chip and include integrated Bluetooth streaming for both iOS and Android devices.
 That means they’re a solid option for those who want to stream sound from their phone, like music, videos, or phone calls, straight to their hearing aids.
-Prices range from $899 to $1299 each, and they are available in standard Zinc-Air or Lithium Ion Rechargeable systems.
+Prices range from $899 to $1,399 per device, and they are available in standard Zinc-Air or Lithium Ion Rechargeable systems.

-X-Series hearing aids are compatible with Embrace’s TV Streamer ($199) to improve speech understanding from the television, particularly in large reverberant rooms.
-In addition to buttons on the hearing aids, a smartphone app is included to provide a remote control for these devices, so you can easily adjust settings throughout your day.
+X-Series hearing aids are compatible with Embrace’s TV Streamer ($299) to improve speech understanding from the television, particularly in large reverberant rooms.
+Embrace also offers a Partner Mic to improve hearing during one-on-one conversations in noisy settings ($299).
+In addition to buttons on the hearing aids, a smartphone app is included to provide a remote control for these devices so you can easily adjust settings throughout your day; a remote control accessory that takes the place of the smartphone app is available for $199.
 All X-series devices have a three-year warranty, which is one of the most extended warranties in the industry.

-For those who want an in-the-ear solution, the C-Series offers two technology levels of the Signia/Rexton CIC.
+For those who want an in-the-ear solution, the C-Series offers two technology levels of the completely-in-canal (CIC) model.
 This is designed to fit most ears with a range of user-selectable silicone sleeves for the best fit.
-Both models use #10 Zinc-Air batteries and are compatible with a free smartphone app and the “Standard Remote.”
-C-Series hearing aids range in price from $949 to $1249 each and have a three-year warranty.
+Both models use #10 Zinc-Air batteries and are compatible with a free smartphone app and the “Standard Remote” for $99.
+C-Series hearing aids range in price from $899 to $1,399 each and have a three-year warranty.

 Embrace’s online sales model allows them to offer return policies, warranties, and technology similar to more traditional brick-and-mortar brands at a discount of around 50 percent.
-Readers of our other reviews will see that from a “hardware” perspective, Embrace sells higher end models than other “white label” manufacturers like Lively and Audicus.
+Readers of our other reviews will see that from a “hardware” perspective, Embrace sells higher end models than other “white label” manufacturers I’ve reviewed, like Jabra Enhance.